-The Architect’s Studio is a new series of Louisiana exhibitions focusing on a new generation of pace-setting and prize-winning architects.
+The Architect’s Studio was a new series of Louisiana exhibitions focusing on a new generation of pace-setting and prize-winning architects.
 The series intends to show developments among contemporary architects whose sustainable and socially aware practices take on the challenges of globalization.

-The first exhibition of this series focuses on Chinese architect Wang Shu (b.
+The first exhibition of this series focused on Chinese architect Wang Shu (b.
 1963), who in 2012 was awarded the Pritzker-Prize, dubbed the Nobel Prize for architecture.
-Wang Shu and his wife and partner Lu Wenyu stand at the head of the Amateur Architecture Studio based in Hangzhou in China.
+Wang Shu and his wife and partner Lu Wenyu stand at the head of the Amateur Architecture Studio.
 The name of the studio underscores the vision of letting spontaneity, the available materials and local culture and building traditions form the basis for architecture which in Wang Shu’s own words should be “a house rather than a building”.

 The specific design of the exhibition was created in collaboration with Amateur Architecture, and besides presenting selected projects included a more general introduction to traditional Chinese culture and philosophy as declared sources of inspiration for Wang Shu.
-In addition Amateur Architecture’s installation At The Parallel Scene from the 2016 Venice Biennale will form part of the exhibition.
+In addition Amateur Architecture’s installation At The Parallel Scene from the 2016 Venice Biennale formed part of the exhibition.

 Realdania.
 Sponsor for Louisiana’s architectural exhibitions.

 At a time when China’s explosive urbanization is making inroads into the rural areas and leaving the marks of cheap concrete construction everywhere, Wang Shu and Amateur Architecture are keen to work against this tendency by re-using materials from the buildings that the Chinese authorities are systematically tearing down and rebuilding after western models.